develop-me/bootcamp--week-05--tooling/challenges/03/03-gulp-sass.md

 # Use gulp to compile your SASS

+Heads up!
+This challenge is a little bit harder than the others you've done far.
+Read the instructions carefully and have a think about what each step is asking you to do because this challenge does not tell you the exact commands to run or exact steps to take.

 ## Install the needed npm packages

-We're going to need:

-- gulp-sass
+1) Install the `gulp-sass` package into your project

+2) How can you check this has worked?

 ## Edit your gulpfile.js

-Require the additional sass dependency at the top of your gulpfile
+1) Require the additional sass dependency at the top of your gulpfile

-Add the sass task:
+2) Add the sass task into the body of your `gulpfile.js`:

 ```javascript
 gulp.task('sass', function () {